As of April 28, 2020

 o Warranties of title or warranties of merchantability, fitness for a particular purpose, or non-infringement;

 o Warranties that the Services and Shmoop Content will be continuous, uninterrupted, secure, timely, useful, adequate, suitable, or error-free; and

 User agrees and acknowledges that User should not use Shmoop or Shmoop Services for emergency purposes or to seek or provide diagnosis or treatment of medical, psychological, or other problems or difficulties, or as a substitute for professional psychological, medical, legal, tax, investment, accounting, or other professional advice.
 For example, while the Heartbeat™ Service is designed to assess a student’s emotional, academic, and cognitive skills, it is not a substitute for professional counseling, psychological, medical or other professional advice, and we are not responsible for any User or third party’s use of the Heartbeat™ assessments.

-To the maximum extent permitted by applicable law, in no event will Shmoop, or Shmoop’s suppliers and licensors, be liable for any indirect, special, incidental, consequential, or punitive damages arising out of the use of, or inability to use or access, Shmoop Services, including, without limitation, work disruptions, incomplete work, damages for loss of goodwill, computer failure or malfunction, or any and all other personal or commercial damages or losses, even if advised of the possibility thereof, and regardless of the legal or equitable theory (contract, tort, breach of warranty or otherwise) upon which the claim is based.
+To the maximum extent permitted by applicable law, in no event will Shmoop, or Shmoop’s suppliers and licensors, be liable for any indirect, special, incidental, consequential, or punitive damages arising out of the use of, or inability to use or access, the Site, Services, or Shmoop Content, including, without limitation, loss of data, loss or profit, computer failure or malfunction, or any and all other personal or commercial damages or losses, even if advised of the possibility thereof, and regardless of the legal or equitable theory (contract, tort, breach of warranty, or otherwise) upon which the claim is based.
 Neither Shmoop nor Shmoop’s suppliers or licensors are responsible for any liability arising out of the Shmoop Services and/or any material linked through the Services.
-Under no circumstances will Shmoop’s, or Shmoop’s suppliers’ or licensors’, direct liability arising out of use of the Services exceed the greater of (i) the amount User paid Shmoop for such use or (ii) $10.00.
-Some jurisdictions do not permit some of the above limitations of liability, and therefore this may not apply to you.
+Under no circumstances will Shmoop’s, or Shmoop’s suppliers’ or licensors’, direct liability arising out of use of the Services or Shmoop Content exceed the greater of (i) the amount User paid Shmoop for such use, or (ii) $100.00.
+Some jurisdictions do not permit some of the above limitations of liability, and, therefore, this may not apply to you.

-Shmoop University, Inc. is the sole owner of Shmoop content presented on the Shmoop website and other Shmoop products, with the exception of: (a) links, documents, or UGC cited as belonging to another source; (b) links, documents, or images that are in the public domain; and (c) any and all other content that is within the public domain.
-Use of Shmoop content without citation is by default considered to be plagiarism, an offense taken extremely seriously.
+Shmoop is the sole owner of Shmoop Content and the Services and all copyright and intellectual property rights in the same, with the exception of: (a) links, documents, or UGC cited as belonging to another source; (b) links, documents, or images that are in the public domain; and (c) any and all other content that is within the public domain.

 The trademarks not owned on behalf of Shmoop and that are displayed within Shmoop Services are the registered or unregistered marks of their respective owners.
 No rights are granted by Shmoop to use such marks, whether by implication, estoppel, or otherwise.